hazelcast/hazelcast/hazelcast-documentation/src/TopicConfiguration.md

 HazelcastInstance instance = Hazelcast.newHazelcastInstance()
 ```

-Default values are
+Default values are:

-- Global ordering is **false**, meaning there is no global order guarantee by default.
+- `global-ordering` is **false**, meaning that by default, there is no guarantee of global order.

-- Statistics are **true**, meaning statistics are calculated by default.
+- `statistics` is **true**, meaning that by default, statistics are calculated.

-Topic related but not topic specific configuration parameters
+Topic related but not topic specific configuration parameters:

    - `hazelcast.event.queue.capacity`: default value is 1,000,000
    - `hazelcast.event.queue.timeout.millis`: default value is 250